learnk8s/learnk8s.io/src/advancedKubectl/content.md

 If you set this function as the completion specification ([compspec](https://www.gnu.org/software/bash/manual/html_node/Programmable-Completion.html#Programmable-Completion)) of *any* alias, then it makes command completion "magically" work for this alias.

-Concretely, if you have an alias `foo`, then you just need to execute the following command (read [here](https://www.gnu.org/software/bash/manual/html_node/Programmable-Completion-Builtins.html#Programmable-Completion-Builtins) about the `complete` builtin):
+Concretely, if you have an alias `foo`, then you just need to execute the following command (read can find more about the `complete` builtin [on the official GNU website](https://www.gnu.org/software/bash/manual/html_node/Programmable-Completion-Builtins.html#Programmable-Completion-Builtins)):

 ~~~bash
 complete -F _complete_alias foo